-Pathing status · Cloudflare Logs docs
+Pathing status

 ip6r32

-To understand the behavior of challenge pages, see JavaScript and Captcha Challenge.
+To understand the behavior of challenge pages, refer to JavaScript and Captcha Challenge .

 Firewall Rules

-The Cloudflare Firewall Rules app triggers actions based on matching customer-defined rules.
+Cloudflare Firewall Rules triggers actions based on matching customer-defined rules.

 |EdgePathingStatus